AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-user-token.md

-# Generate a User Token for Authentication
+# Authenticate Your Users with Tokens

 Authentication is the act of validating the identity of each user before they access your system.
 Agora uses digital tokens to authenticate users and their privileges before they access an Agora service, such as joining an Agora call, or logging into the real-time messaging system.